indiesoftby/defold-scene3d/README.md

 ### Installation

 Use it in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
-Open your `game.project` file and in the dependencies field under project [add the link to **the ZIP file** of a specific release](https://github.com/indiesoftby/defold-scene3d/releases).
+Open your `game.project` file and in the dependencies field under project [add the link to **the ZIP file**](https://github.com/indiesoftby/defold-scene3d/archive/refs/heads/main.zip).

 #### Required Dependencies